grifart/phpstan-latte/readme.md

 ## Step 3: Latte and PHP become one thing

 Problem with current Latte and template object is, that `Template` type represents all possible templates.
-What be need is to presenter only template which exactly corresponds to our view.
+What we need is to represent only one particular template file which exactly corresponds to our .latte file.

 Another point of view can be, that template is function with following signature: